-In a companion report [15], we show that there exist 23 equivalent classes of edge maps for linearly varying flow, see Figure 6.
+In a companion report [15], we show that there exist 23 equivalent classes of edge maps for linearly varying flow, see Figure 5.
 Here, equivalence is defined as invariance under rotation of triangle and inversion of flow.
 Exploiting the fact that piecewise linear flow can switch between inflow and outflow only once per edge, one can show that the boundary of a triangle can be broken up into at most eleven intervals, with a potential critical point acting as a twelfth interval.
-To understand topological equivalence, splits caused by vertices and their images (as shown in Figure 4(a)) are also discounted.
+To understand topological equivalence, splits caused by vertices and their images (see Figure 4(a)) are discounted.
 The linearity of the flow implies that these intervals may connect themselves into, only in a limited number of ways to create a valid edge map.
-For a more descriptive discussion on equivalence, and to understand the rules for validating edge maps based on the properties of linear vector fields, we encourage the reader to refer to [15].
+For a more descriptive discussion on equivalence, and to understand the rules for validating edge maps based on the properties of linear vector fields, the reader is encouraged to refer to [15].